IsteNITC-Website-2023/istetechquilla/content/posts/is-social-media-privacy-a-hoax.md

 description = "Who knows you best?
 Yourself, or Facebook?\n" designer = "Raidha Anwar" tags = []
-title = "IS SOCIAL MEDIA PRIVACY A HOAX?"
+title = "Is Social Media Privacy A Hoax?"

 +++
 Years before corona, there was another pandemic that seized the world and continues to do so today.
 Technology has evolved from being a luxury to a need to now being a necessity for survival.
 To say the world is at the touch of our fingertips is an understatement.